-Fig. 15: OCset pin during normal condition Ch1: Inductor point, Ch2:LDrv, Ch3:OCSet condition on either phase would result in hiccup current protection.
+Fig. 15: OCset pin during normal condition Ch1: Inductor point, Ch2:LDrv, Ch3:OCSet

-The value of R{SET} should be checked in an actual circuit to ensure that the over current protection circuit activates as expected.
-The IR3622A current limit is designed primarily as short circuit protection, "no blow up" circuit, and doesn't operate as a precision current regulator.
-When the SS2 is floating, an over current
+The value of $R{\rm SET}$ should be checked in an actual circuit to ensure that the over current protection circuit activates as expected.
+The IR3622 current limit is designed primarily as short circuit protection, "no blow up" circuit, and doesn't operate as a precision current regulator.